Are you looking for the top free verse examples? Take a look at a few of the top free verse poems below.

 T. S. Eliot is one of the most popular poets of all time, and one of his most popular works is The Love Song of J. Alfred Prufrock.
 The work is commonly shortened to Prufock, and it is the first poem that Eliot published as a professional author.
 He wrote this poem at the tender age of 22, and the poem describes a sick man that feels lonely, incapable, and inadequate.
 The goal of the poem is to emphasize disillusionment, frustration, and impotence.

 Throughout the poem, it is clear that the man is afraid to admit his failings, and so does not do so.
 Even though the poem was considered unusual at the time it was created, it is now widely regarded as one of the masterpieces of Modern English literature.
 This is arguably the most famous poem ever to be written in free verse.

 5. Daddy by Sylvia Plath, 1965

-Sylvia Plath is a well-known, prolific poet, and she published Daddy in 1965.
+Sylvia Plath is a well-known, prolific poet who published Daddy in 1965.
 This is one of the last works of Sylvia Plath, and it was authored shortly before she committed suicide.
-It is commonly included in her collection of poems called Ariel, and the narrator of the poem has an unusual Electra complex, which often draws comparisons to the Oedipus issues that boys sometimes have.
+It is commonly included in her collection of poems called Ariel, and the poem’s narrator has an unusual Electra complex, which often draws comparisons to the Oedipus issues that boys sometimes have.

 Throughout the poem, the narrator struggles to overcome her complicated emotions for her father, who recently passed away.
 The dark, vivid imagery is used to describe the Holocaust, and the father in the poem was a Nazi.
 Even though the poem does discuss the Holocaust, it is widely considered to be a criticism of the patriarchy.